billspat/ewxpwsdb/doc/dev.md

     `pytest tests`

-    This will test for one type of station.
+    This will test for one type of station (SPECTRUM type by default)

-1. Test for different station types.

     You can run tests for different station types using a command line parameter: